School Support Services & Homeschools

 To which school is my high-schooler assigned?

-If you live on post, your high school student may attend Spencer High School, Chattahoochee County High School or Russell County.
-Transportation is provided to all three schools.
+If you live on post, your high school student may attend Spencer High School, Chattahoochee County Middle High School or Russell County High School in Alabama.
+Transportation is provided to all high schools in Muscogee County and Chattahoochee Middle High School.
 Your student may wish to attend a magnet program in one of the Muscogee County High Schools.
-A magnet school is a public school that helps a child focus on an interest or career, such as law enforcement, science, technology, etc. The Muscogee County School District offers nine magnet and academy high schools:
+A magnet school is a public school that helps a child focus on an interest or career, such as liberal arts, science, technology, etc. The Muscogee County School District offers nine magnet programs in its high schools: